anyijonathan/cimg/README.md

 # Getting Started

-The web application leverages on Apis built specifically for the purpose by the backend team of FCMB
+The web application leverages on Apis built specifically for the purpose by the backend team of FCMB.